Snowyxa/Wavi/README.md

 - **100% Local Processing** - All hand tracking happens in your browser
 - **No Data Transmission** - Zero data sent to external servers
 - **Camera Control** - Full control over when your camera is active
+- **Secure by Design** - No tracking, no analytics, no data collection

 ### ⚡ **Performance Optimized**
 - **MediaPipe Integration** - Leverages Google's advanced hand tracking technology